Logitech/labs_mrkeyboard_sdk/code/unity_package/readme.md

 * In the SteamVR Status window, you should see at least one HMD and a generic device (a 'C' in a hexagon).
 If this is not the case, try restarting SteamVR, and make sure you have the correct driver on your machine (see instructions for driver setup).
 * Run your scene.

-*Note: Right now, the driver only provides the left camera image to both eyes.
-In the future, we will be adding the right camera, effectively making the vision of your real hands stereoscopic.
-The project setup, scripts, and rendering pipeline is already "stereoscopic-ready" and the upgrade will be effortless for you down the road.*

 ## Coding

 Below is a diagram of the various components of the plugin.
 The big arrows indicate where an external developer may take actions through public functions or variables.